jessica-woodgate/desk23/Documentation/2. System Implementation/README.md

 *	Angular, is the core frontend framework employing TypeScript, a superset of JavaScript that adds static types and more advanced error checking.
 *	NodeJS, the backend JavaScript runtime environment that unifies and whole stack.

+These 4 elements interaction can be broken down into a diagram detailing the way each part interacts with the other:

 ## b.
 Back End - MongoDB